bolee222/web-portfolio/content/english/projects/project-1.md

 tags: ["tag1", "tag2", "tag3"]
 ---

+{{< columns >}}
-### Goal
+#### Goal
 The COVID-19 pandemic added new dimensions to an already complex design problem.
 Designers and building facility managers now need to consider the risk of virus transmission via surfaces and air circulation within the built environment.

 Then, how can we provide decision-makers and designers with the ability to analyze their decisions within the context of relevant human-building interactions and their relationships to potential virus spread?

+<--->

-#### Heading example
+#### Goal

-Here is example of hedings.
-You can use this heading by following markdownify rules.
-For example: use `#` for heading 1 and use `######` for heading 6.
+Lorem markdownum insigne.
+Olympo signis Delphis!
+Retexi Nereius nova develat stringit, frustra Saturnius uteroque inter!
+Oculis non ritibus Telethusa protulit, sed sed aere valvis inhaesuro Pallas animam: qui _quid_, ignes.
+Miseratus fonte Ditis conubia.
+{{< /columns >}}

 # Heading 1